 - Polyurethane waterproofing

-Overall this is a solid motorcycle tent choice that I like because there are 3 sizes to pick from.
+Overall this is a solid motorcycle garage or shelter choice that I like because there are 3 sizes to pick from.

 - Space for two motorcycles